Gattocrucco/lsqfitgp/docs/kernels.rst

 .. image:: kernels3.png

-We see only one green band, because it is a perfect match!
+We see only one green (cyan+yellow) band, because it is a perfect match!
 We have rescaled the standard deviations of the prior with the function ``lorentz``, without changing the correlations.
 Since the :class:`ExpQuad` prior variance is 1 everywhere, after the multiplication it just matches ``lorentz(x)``.